 The project exceeds the 2010 CALGreen standard for sustainable design.
 Energy efficient systems and fixtures include water conserving plumbing fixtures and zero to low VOC building materials.
 In addition, the rectangular building footprint, combined with regular punched windows, help manage cost while meeting programmatic requirements.

 This project demonstrates how thoughtful design can support a complex institutional program and successfully serve the needs of the surrounding community, while preserving its heritage and adhering to stringent budget constraints.
-AE3 Partners is the Prime Architect (Design and Architect of Record) that led a team including Steinberg Architects (Associate/Historic Architect), Nabih Youssef & Associates (Structural) and SY Lee (MEP).
+AE3 Architects + Project Managers is the Prime Architect (Design and Architect of Record) that led a team including Steinberg Architects (Associate/Historic Architect), Nabih Youssef & Associates (Structural) and SY Lee (MEP).
 The project was built by a joint venture of KSJ Builders and VCC Builders.
 Primestor International served as the development/construction manager.